3meters/proxibase/readme.md

 With a few exeptions, admins can perform any operation on the server that would be prevented by permissions.
 Users, in general, can read everything, write records to most tables, and can update records that they own.
 Users cannot update or delete records owned by other users.

 ### Creating New Users
-See the guidelines for posting below, but the api is
+See the guidelines for posting below, the api is

     path: /user/create
     method: post
+    secret: \<secret\>
     body:  {data: {
       email: <email>
       password: <password>
     }}

 all other fields are optional.
-Note that user issuing this call does not need to be signed in.
-We have a TODO to add a captcha feature to prevent robots from abusing this API.
+Secret is currently a static string.
+Later it will be provided by a captcha API.
 On successful account creation, the service signs in the user, creating a new session object.
 The complete user and session object are returned to the caller.

 Note that on success this call sets return status code to 200, not 201 and one might expect.
 This is due to doubleing us the signin call.

 ## AUTHENTICATION
 Users can be authenticated locally with a password, or by a oauth provider such as Facebook, Twitter, or Google.
 Their authentication source is stored in the users.authSource field which is required.
 Valid values may be found in util.statics.authSources.
-The users table now requires either a password or valid oauth credentials to be stored before a user record to be created, with the exception of the /user/create api described above.
 User emails must be unique.

 ### Local
 If a new user is created with a password we assume the authSource is local.
 We validate that the password is sufficiently strong before saving, and we save a one-way hash of the password the user entered.
 See the users schema for the password rules and hash methods.